vecora/ds-vecora/docs/themes.md

 ---
 layout: default
 title: Themes
-description: Themes are meant to, together with layouts, give a greater sense of order while browsing around the site, by visually telling the user in what section he is viewing.
+description: Themes are meant to, together with layouts, give a greater sense of order while browsing around the site, by visually telling the user what section he is viewing.
 ---

 ## Classes